api3dao/old-api3-docs/docs/ois/v1.0/reserved-parameters.md

 In rare cases, when the `_path` to the API response would contain `,` or `.` (comma or a dot) things get a bit complicated.
 Those symbols have a very specific meaning when parsing the reserved parameters and they need to be escaped if they are to be considered as literals.
-For example, if the API provider response looks like the following
+If the API provider response looks like the following:

 ```
 {